bigdatavik/databricksfirststeps/README.md

 ## ⚙️ Prerequisites

-- Databricks workspace (with permissions for Unity Catalog or DBFS)
+- Databricks workspace (with permissions for Unity Catalog)
 - Databricks Runtime with Delta Lake support
 - Upload access for CSV source files